How to Build a Full-Featured B2B Travel Portal in 2025

 API Gateway Kong / AWS API Gateway

-6. Integration with Travel APIs
+6. Seamless Integration with Travel APIs

-7. Security & Compliance
+7. Ensuring Travel Portal Security & Compliance in 2025

-8. UX and UI Best Practices
+8. UX and UI Best Practices for B2B Travel Portals

 9. Phased Development Roadmap

-Phase 1 – Core Launch
+Phase 1 – Core Launch:

-Phase 2 – Functional Expansion
+Phase 2 – Functional Expansion:

-Phase 3 – Advanced Features
+Phase 3 – Advanced Capabilities:

-10. Marketing, Monetization, and Support
+10. Marketing, Monetization & Support Strategy

 Digital Marketing